xinhuang/dotLua/README.md

 dotLua
 ======
-dotLua is a Lua wrapper for C# utilizing C# 4.0 dynamic class.
+dotLua is a Lua 5.2 binder for C# utilizing C# 4.0 dynamic class, by interop with Lua native C DLL.

 Example
 ======